nbnworg/docs/onboarding/nbnwdeveloper.md

 ```

-2. login to aws using the command given below from your vscode terminal.
+2. Login to AWS using the command given below from your VScode terminal.
 This changes your registry to our organisation's registry repo.
 [This login will only last for 12 hrs and after that you will need to login in again]

 ```